-If consolidation is to be pursued, a consolidation proposal could be initiated by the Board of Supervisors, LAFCo, registered voters, landowners, an affected school district, city or special district.
-Provisions of Cortese Knox Hertzberg Local Government Act of 2000, which governs changes in local government, also provide for a streamlined consolidation process if the boards of both districts find that consolidation is in the best interest of residents and adopt similar resolutions of application for consolidation.

-If a proposal is initiated by any group or agency, except LAFCo, it would be subject to a LAFCo hearing and if approved by LAFCo, a protest process in which 25% of the registered voters or landowners within either of the districts would trigger an election.
+If consolidation is to be pursued, a consolidation proposal could be initiated by the Board of Supervisors, LAFCO, registered voters, landowners, an affected school district, city or special district.
+Provisions of Cortese Knox Hertzberg Local Government Act of 2000 also provide for a streamlined consolidation process if the boards of both districts find that consolidation is in the best interest of residents and adopt similar resolutions of application for consolidation.
+If a proposal is initiated by any group or agency, except LAFCo11, it would be subject to a LAFCO hearing and if approved by LAFCO, a protest process in which 25% of the registered voters or landowners within either of the districts would trigger an election.
+(Please see flow chart attached).